broswen/FileJob/README.md

 3. An EventBridge scheduled rule is activated based on the provided job schedule and state.
 This invokes a StepFunction Workflow to execute the job steps.

-4. The StepFunction Workflow generates this JSON from details stored in DynamoDB and JSON steps in S3.
+4. The StepFunction Workflow generates this JSON from details stored in DynamoDB and the JSON stored in S3.
 ```json
 {
 "id": "4lw5kjh435lkj",